 While a strict 30-60 day paleo diet can be a good place to start when you are making diet changes, this type of diet is not necessarily the best approach for everybody, some people might need more carbs or less protein, or more calories in general.

-There may still be foods in your diet that are causing problems and one way to identify these is through an elimination diet or FODMAP’s diet; another way is to do it through an IgG allergy test or by doing the GI Map.
+There may still be foods in your diet that are causing problems and one way to identify these is through an elimination diet or FODMAP’s diet; another way is to do it through an IgG allergy test or by doing an advanced stoll test like the GI Map.

 The Metametrix test can help to identify parasites or bacteria in your digestion that are having a negative impact on your health, show the levels of good bacteria and whether you are experiencing dysbiosis, have low levels of digestive enzymes and short-chain fatty acids or high levels of inflammatory markers.
 It is the most accurate and comprehensive stool test available.